What Is an API Gateway and How Does It Work?

 Cloud GatewayControls API traffic to cloud-based services.
 Major cloud providers such as Amazon Web Services, Microsoft Azure, and Google Cloud offer integrated API gateways, but independent solutions can also be used.

-Edge GatewayAn edge gateway is a globally distributed gateway that provides low-latency API access close to users.
-It improves user experience and is especially valuable for latency-sensitive and real-time applications.
+Edge GatewayGlobally distributed gateway that provides low-latency API access close to users.
+Improves user experience and is especially useful for latency-sensitive and real-time applications.

 Summary

 In API management, API gateways take on an enforcement role.
-They act like guards at the entrance, controlling what passes through and ensuring that defined policies are consistently applied.
+They act as a control point at the system boundary, ensuring that defined policies are consistently applied.

 They centralize concerns such as security, traffic control, and monitoring, allowing backend services to focus on business logic.

-This overview provides a foundation for understanding how API gateways work and why they are an important part of modern API architectures.
+This overview provides a foundation for understanding how API gateways work and why they are a key component of modern API architectures.